shellspec/shellspec/README.md

       +-- modifier
 ```

-The modifier is chainable.
+The modifiers are chainable.

 ```sh
 The word 1 of line 2 of output should equal 4
 ```

-If the modifier argument is a number, you can use ordinal numbers instead of a number.
+If the modifier argument is a number, you can use an ordinal numeral instead of a number.

 ```sh
 The first word of second line of output should equal 4
 ```

-There are `line`, `word`, `length`, `contents`, `result`, etc.
+There are `line`, `word`, `length`, `contents`, `result`, etc. modifiers.
 The `result` modifier is useful for making the result of a user-defined function the subject.

 Please refer to the [Modifiers](docs/references.md#modifiers) for more details.